-So let get busy and learn how to make #theChorba of Libya.
+I can't wait for you to try this soup!
+So let's get busy and learn how to make #thesharbaofLibya.

-What you'll need to Libyan lamb soup
+What you'll need to make Libyan lamb soup

-Orzo pasta.
+- Orzo pasta.
 Also known as risoni, it's rice-shaped quick-cooking pasta.
-You don't need much in the soup about 1/4 cup.
+You don't need much in the soup, about ¼ cup.

-Dried mint.
-This is not an optional ingredient in this soup!
+- Dried mint.
+This is NOT an optional ingredient in this soup!
 When I was told mint was in the soup, I made the classic nose scrunch look too.
 My husband insisted on me trying it.
 And here I am insisting that you must try it this way too.

 How to make Libyan Lamb Soup.

-Add water.
-Cover the meat with water and add the chickpeas.
+- Add more water.
+Add the chickpeas, then pour 3 cups of water into the soup.
 Bring to a boil.
 Reduce to a simmer and cover.
 Cook for 15 minutes.

-The final touch!
-The mint.
-Add a tbsp of mint to your hands and rub together allowing powder of mint to fall into the soup.
-Bring to a boil.
-Remove from heat.
-Add serve.
+- The final touch!
+Turn off the heat add the herbs and dried mint.
+Add a tablespoon of mint to your hands and rub together allowing the mint to fall into the soup. cover and let the flavours mingle well the soup is cooling.

-- olive oil
+- 1 tablespoon olive oil

 - 1 medium onion, diced